Managing Postman became painful so I tried migrating to Bruno — VSCode integration, Git management, and secret management

 • Use {{variable_name}} to reference variables from collection.bru

-• Configure token authentication in the auth:bearer block
+• Set up token authentication with the auth:bearer block

-• Write JSON body in the body:json block
+• Write the JSON body in the body:json block

-• Control display order in Bruno with seq
+• Control the display order in Bruno with seq

-Right-click on the .bruno folder in VSCode and select "Open with Bruno" to open the collection in the Bruno desktop app.
-Click on each request and hit "Send" to execute it.
+Right-click the .bruno folder in VSCode and select "Open with Bruno" to open the collection in the Bruno desktop app.
+Click each request and hit "Send" to execute it.

 スクリーンショット 2026-03-09 11.00.29